jwalton/rust-book-abridged/docs/ch08-common-collections.md

 }
 ```

 Note that `.get()` here will return an `Option<&v>`.
 If there's no value in the map we'll get back a `None`.
 We call `copied` to convert the `Option<&i32>` into an `Option<i32>`, and then call `unwrap_or` to provide a default for the `None` case.
 One important thing to note here especially if you're coming from JavaScript is that, when iterating over members of a Hash Map, you are not guaranteed to get them back in the same order you inserted them in.
 The ordering is arbitrary.
+(If you need predictable iteration order, a [`BTreeMap`](https://doc.rust-lang.org/std/collections/struct.BTreeMap.html) will iterate in sorted order over the keys.)

 ### Hash Maps and Ownership